Milliman-PRM/qlikview-hosting/WebApps/MillFrame/UserGuidesMasterVersions/PRM Project Management Console User Guide.md

 This user guide is designed to give users an understanding of the latest features of the PRM Project Management Console (PMC) and step by step instructions for using this application.

 **In order to access the PRM Project Management Console, administrative rights must be granted for your account on the PRM production server.
-Independent of the server hosting the PMC, credentials and roles (for administrators only) is synchronized between the server hosting the PMC and the PRM production server.**
+Independent of the server hosting the PMC, credentials and roles (for administrators only) are synchronized between the server hosting the PMC and the PRM production server.**

 ##Technical Support